Patrik-Stas/js-finite-state-machine/README.md

 The state machine can work with any data layer and this module comes with batteries included.
 3 storage implementations are included in the module
-- memory
+- mongodb (the main and the most complete implementation)
-- redis
+- memory  (missing capability to query all machines with filters and paging)
-- mongodb
+- redis   (missing capability to query all machines with filters and paging)

 Each of these identifies machines by single id value.
 However, it's easy to implement storage strategy which would identify machines differently.